Boritech-Solutions/PyEarthworm/README.md

   * **PyEW.transport().reqsta()**
   This method will return a tuple with the system status.

+### Logging
+As of May 1, 2019 this module uses python naitive logging levels.
+In order to see log messages please use:

+    import logging

+You may log to stdout or stderr, or you may add a file handler to be able to see log files from this module.
+Initializing with debug = True will add a much more verbose output of log messages and might create big files, use with caution.

 ## Examples:
   Included with PyEarthWorm is a series of examples that may help you in figuring out how this works: